Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2020/ 2021

 - coadjoint orbits

 We will also explain connections to classical mechanics, such as Noether's theorem and the reduction of degrees of freedom.
-If time permits, we will also cover one or more of the following topics:

 The last lecture will be reserved for a panorama of recent results in the field of symplectic geometry, for instance the existence of symplectic capacities and the Arnol'd conjecture.